 Miguel (Mexico): I find the German language really interesting and useful, especially for lawyers like me.
 In South America, we use lots of legal literature from Germany.
 It is relevant for almost all lawyers in South America.

 In the beginning, I was scared of the tests we had to sit each week.
 However, since then, learning German has become easier, and I actually think it's fun.
-My wife has started learning German, too.
+My wife has started learning German too.
 My daughter goes to school here, and if I didn't know any German, I wouldn't be able to help her.

-Laima (Lithuania): German sounds very different, so you have to practice a lot.
+Laima (Lithuania): German sounds very different, so you have to practise a lot.
 But there are many beautiful words.
 I really like the word "Schmetterling", for example.
 Also, I enjoy learning a new language, speaking it, understanding it, and listening to German music.